 Bipolar, in any of its forms and any of its symptoms, is not an illness to be taken lightly.
 Those who live with someone with bipolar need to be steady, understanding, and patient.
 They should understand that the bipolar person may say or do hurtful things that they don't really mean, but think they absolutely do at the time.
 They may swing from extreme anger to loving friendliness.
 The best thing to do is to educate yourself fully and completely about mental illness.

 Two helpful websites are NIMH -- the national institute of mental health -- and WebMD.
 There are also many books available that address the illness and their symptoms in depth.
-I particularly like The Bipolar Handbook by Wes Burgess and Bipolar for Dummies by Candida Fink and Joe Kraynak, which both cover the information in an informative and friendly manner.
+I particularly like by Wes Burgess and The Bipolar Handbook by Candida Fink and Joe Kraynak, which both cover the information in an informative and friendly manner.
 To best understand what it's like inside the bipolar mind, read the memoir An Unquiet Mind, by Kay Redfield Jamison.
+Bipolar for Dummies

 - Is Bipolar Disorder a Progressive Mental Illness? - Associated Content

 Suffering through a manic or depressive episode of bipolar disorder is difficult and draining.
 But each battle with bipolar may also have long-term impact on the brain and the likelihood of the disorder progressing.